pkage/hydrogen-cpp/README.md

 # Hydrogen Project
-A "fully-featured" programming language
+A "fully-featured" programming language.
 ---

-copy `hydrogen/` into `/usr/local` and `bootstrapper/hydrogen` onto your `$PATH` to install
+copy `hydrogen/` into `/usr/local` and `bootstrapper/hydrogen` onto your `$PATH` to install.

 ---

-note that while the execution server can run on either python 2.7+ or python 3.3+ it requires flask to be installed
+note that while the execution server can run on either python 2.7+ or python 3.3+ it requires flask to be installed.

-install flask with `sudo apt-get install flask`
+install flask with `sudo apt-get install flask`.

 ---

-`hydrogen-runtime/` contains the C++ runtime client
+`hydrogen-runtime/` contains the C++ runtime client.

-`hydrogen-ios/` contains the ios client
+`hydrogen-ios/` contains the ios client.

-`hydrogen-web/` contains the web client
+`hydrogen-web/` contains the web client.

-`hydrogen/server` contains the execution server
+`hydrogen/server` contains the execution server.

 ---

-Both the hydrogen-ios and hydrogen-web projects rely on an execution server to run
+Both the hydrogen-ios and hydrogen-web projects rely on an execution server to run.